MichaelDrogalis/zombie/README.md

 ## Spawning

 A `spawn` function allows access to all the declared vars via a var named 'zombies'.
 Data can then be anonymously named.
 `spawn` is made to feel like the `let` form.
-However, it does not support destructing.
+However, it does not support destructuring.

 ```clojure
 (spawn